collectd/collectd.github.io/documentation/manpages/collectd-python.md

     These are called once after loading the module and before any calls to the read and write functions.
-It should be used to initialize the internal state of the plugin (e. g. open sockets, ...).
+It should be used to initialize the internal state of the plugin (e.Â g. open sockets, ...).
 This is the earliest point where you may use threads.

 - read functions